smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Compilation for AGL

-Compilation for AGL required pre-installed AGL SDK on the developer platform.
+Compilation for AGL requires pre-installed AGL SDK on the developer platform.
-Compilation for AGL is not cross platform compilation, but specific versions of libraries should be guaranteed.
+Compilation for AGL is not cross-platform compilation, but specific versions of libraries should be guaranteed.

-SDL will contains Docker file with environment ready for compilation for **AGL Flounder 6.0.2**.
+SDL will contain Docker file with environment ready for SDL compilation on **AGL Flounder 6.0.2**.
-Default command for this Docker file will be `cmake && make install` commands that will compile SDL Core code.
 Before running compilation in container developer should specify source directory of SDL Core code.

-Compilation of SDL code for AGL will be done by using docker file.
+Compilation of SDL code for AGL will be done by using docker file(default way)
 ```
 $ docker build -t agl_compile .
 $ docker run -v <sdl_core>:/home/developer/sdl agl_compile